opentofu/opentofu/docs/static-evaluation.md

 ## Graph Reference Evaluation

-After the config is fully loaded, it is transformed and processed into nodes in a graph.
-These nodes use the "OpenTofu References" present in their blocks/attributes (the ones not evaluated in config loading) to build both the dependency edges in the graph, and eventually an evaluation context once those references are available.
+After the config is fully loaded, it is transformed and processed into nodes in a [graph (DAG)]( https://en.wikipedia.org/wiki/Directed_acyclic_graph).
+These nodes use the "[OpenTofu References](https://github.com/opentofu/opentofu/blob/290fbd66d3f95d3fa413534c4d5e14ef7d95ea2e/internal/addrs/parse_ref.go#L174)" present in their blocks/attributes (the ones not evaluated in config loading) to build both the dependency edges in the graph, and eventually an evaluation context once those references are available.

 This theoretically simple process is deeply complicated by the module dependency tree and expansion therein.
 The graph is dynamically modified due to `for_each` and `count` being evaluated as their required references are made available.
 The majority of the logic in this process exists within the `tofu` and `lang` package which are somewhat tightly coupled.